gscrow/dressipi-com/privacy.markdown

 layout: page
 ---

-<em>Our Privacy Policy has been updated.
+<blockquote class="hi"><em>Our Privacy Policy has been updated.
 The full policy is below.
-Please note some of the links will not be active before 23 May 2018.</em>
+Please note some of the links will not be active before 23 May 2018.</em></blockquote>

 ## Your Privacy Matters